BishoySamy97/Projects/README.md

 4. Whitespaces
 5. Strings

+A) Lexer Function
+it is used to verify the structure of Keywords such as "IF, WHILE, IN"

+B) Parser Function
+it is used to verify the structure of the lines consisted of keywords and that it's a verified code lines

 ## Usage
 The Test cases used in this project placed in '\src\bad.cl' and '\src\good.cl' <br />
 Open Project using Java IDE and input the test file in: